Coverwatch

 Homeowners policies contain an absolute business liability exclusion under Section II.
 Any bodily injury or property damage "arising out of or in connection with a business" is excluded from both personal liability and medical payments coverage, according to IRMI.
 A customer who gets injured by your product has no claim against your homeowners policy.

-The any-other-activity side has a $5,000 exception for an insured's total compensation in the 12 months before the policy period, the homemade-jam-at-a-farmers-market category.
-If you have a store, a product line, and regular sales, you are running a trade, and the business exclusion applies to everything connected to your selling activity.
-A delivery driver slipping on your front steps during a package pickup, a product defect claim from a customer three states away, a candle fire caused by one of your products.
+The second part has a $5,000 exception for casual activities that are not a trade or profession, like selling homemade jam at a farmers market a few times a year.
+If you have a store and regular sales, the trade-or-profession definition applies.
+The business exclusion covers everything connected to your selling activity.
+A delivery driver slipping on your front steps during a package pickup.
+A product defect claim from a customer three states away.
+A candle fire caused by one of your products.
 None of those are covered.

 Courts enforce the business exclusion

-Robin Olson, an insurance coverage analyst at IRMI, writes: "There are clearly gaps in coverage for home-based businesses under the unendorsed homeowners policy, gaps that are often enforced by the courts."
+Robin Olson, an insurance coverage analyst at IRMI, puts it plainly.
+"There are clearly gaps in coverage for home-based businesses under the unendorsed homeowners policy, gaps that are often enforced by the courts."
 That last part matters.
 These are not theoretical gaps that insurers might overlook.
 Courts have consistently upheld the business exclusion when policyholders tried to claim home-based business losses under personal coverage.

 What happens if you file a business claim under homeowners

-Filing a business-related claim under your homeowners policy can trigger a double hit: the insurer denies the claim because of the business exclusion, and then flags undisclosed business activity as material misrepresentation.
+Filing a business-related claim under your homeowners policy can trigger a double hit.
+The insurer denies the claim because of the business exclusion, then flags undisclosed business activity as material misrepresentation.
 You lose the claim and risk losing the coverage that protects your home.

 According to NAIC consumer guidance, that can lead to your homeowners policy being cancelled or non-renewed.
 After the initial 60-day underwriting period, most states only allow homeowners insurers to cancel a policy mid-term for fraud, non-payment, or serious misrepresentation.
 Running an undisclosed business from your home qualifies as misrepresentation, because it changes the risk profile the insurer priced into your policy.
 The more common outcome is non-renewal at the next policy anniversary, but outright mid-term cancellation happens too.